Disq Press Assets

 - US press: Daniel Gill at Force Field PR

-Raised by artistically-inclined parents, Raina came up through the Waldorf school and learned to play several instruments at a very young age, while Isaac spent countless hours teaching himself how to produce and record music in his mom’s basement.
-After honing his sensibilities by recording his and Raina’s early work, he went on to record Disq’s first full effort, 2016’s mini-LP Disq I. Isaac then began recording his friends’ bands in that same basement and in under two decades’ time, Disq had released their first project, helped usher in other new talent through Isaac’s engineering work and been asked to open up for the likes of Whitney, Twin Peaks, Jay Som and Quilt as those bands toured through Madison.
+Raised by artistically-inclined parents, Raina grew up attending Waldorf schools and learned to play multiple instruments at a very young age, while Isaac spent countless hours teaching himself to produce and record music in his mom’s basement.
+After honing his sensibilities recording his and Raina’s early work, he went on to record Disq’s first full effort, 2016’s mini-LP, Disq 1.
+Isaac then began recording his friends’ bands in that same basement and while both members were still in their teens, Disq released their first project, helped usher in other new talent through Isaac’s engineering work and opened shows for the likes of Whitney, Twin Peaks, Jay Som, and Quilt as those bands toured through Madison.

 Communication b/w Parallel

 Street Date: January 25, 2019

 Side B. Parallel